dclong/blog/misc/content/2020-09-11-tips-on-pre-commit.markdown

 It is suggested that you leverage CICD tools (e.g., GitHub Actions) more instead of Git Hooks which happens locally.
+However,
+Git hooks can be useful for simple and fast local code formatting.

 ## References